-The 5-mile loop trail from Battery Russel, moderate difficulty level with 100 feet elevation gain.
-Drive to a parking area at Battery Russel, climb a staircase and go to the opposite end of the concrete bunker structure where you will find a wide sandy trail to Coffenbury Lake.
+The 5-mile loop trail from Battery Russell, moderate difficulty level with 100 feet elevation gain.
+Drive to a parking area at Battery Russell, climb a staircase and go to the opposite end of the concrete bunker structure where you will find a wide sandy trail to Coffenbury Lake.
 Keep right at all junctions.
 Hike to a paved bike path, walk right through a tunnel and turn left to the picnic area of Coffenbury Lake.
 Follow the 2.4-mile loop trail, mentioned above.
-After the short loop is done, hike back to Battery Russel.
+After the short loop is done, hike back to Battery Russell.

 Coffenbury Lake provides great opportunities for fishing.
 There are fishing docks and boat ramps.
-Motorized boats with a speed less 10 mph are allowed.
-For conservation sake, gas-powered boats are not permitted on the lake.
+Motorized boats with a speed less than 10 mph are allowed.
+For the sake of lake conservation, gas-powered boats are not permitted on the lake.

-Formed between dunes, the coastal Coffenbury Lake with warm water temperatures in summer allows warm-water fish to reproduce successfully.
+Formed between dunes, Coffenbury Lake with warm water temperatures in summer allows warm-water fish to reproduce successfully.
 There are largemouth bass, bluegill, black crappie, brown bullhead, and yellow perch.

-The best time for fishing: warmer months of spring, summer, warmer months of fall.
+The best time for fishing: warmer months of spring, summer, and fall.

 Trout & Steelhead

 Coffenbury Lake is stocked on the regular basis with the legal, larger and trophy sizes rainbow trout.
 Check the stocking schedule on the Oregon Department of Fish and Wildlife website.

-The lake, also, receives adult hatchery steelhead in the winter season.
+The lake, also, receives adult hatchery steelhead in the winter months.
 There is not any stocking schedule for hatchery steelhead but if it is stocked you can find information in the weekly ODFW report.

-The best time for fishing: March - September
+The best time for fishing: from March to September.

 Open: Year-round from dawn until dusk (for day-use)